-Whether you are interested in a career in chemical analysis, industrial quality control, product testing or literally hundreds of other options, a chemistry bachelor's degree from UW-Eau Claire can be your ticket to an excellent career.
+Whether you are interested in a career in chemical analysis, industrial quality control, product testing or countless other options, a chemistry bachelor's degree from UW-Eau Claire can be your ticket to an excellent career.

 Financial aid at UW-Eau Claire